We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 Stress on Your Hot Heater

-Tank style hot waters heaters have to continuously maintain the temperature of the water in its tank.
+Tank-style hot waters heaters have to maintain the temperature of the water in its tank continuously.
 If your system is located in a cold basement or crawl space with poor insulation, the tank loses heat and has to work harder to maintain the set water temperature.

-Most of the time, moving the location of your water heater to a warmer room is not an option, but there are things you can do to increase the temperature of the room such as adding insulation, replacing old windows, and wrapping your tank in a water heater insulation jacket.
+Most of the time, moving the location of your water heater to a warmer room is not an option.
+Still, there are things you can do to increase the temperature of the room, such as adding insulation, replacing old windows, and wrapping your tank in a water heater insulation jacket.

 You should be able to turn the hot water in your sink all the way up and not burn your hands.
 If that’s not the case for you, the temperature setting on your hot water heater is too high.
 Why waste the energy and put extra strain on your water heater to maintain a temperature that you can’t even use without scorching yourself?